Cerebral Palsy

 • William Osler first named it “cerebral palsy” from the German zerebrale Kinderlähmung (cerebral child-paralysis).

-• He was first to state that cerebral palsy might be caused by abnormal development before birth
+• He was the first to state that cerebral palsy might be caused by abnormal development before birth

-• A number of potential treatments are being examined, including stem cell therapy .
+• A number of potential treatments are being examined, including stem cell therapy.

 • However, more research is required to determine if it is effective and safe.